Why this course?

 Assessment is through both written and practical exams and submission of a thesis (MSc students only).

-A first or upper second-class Honours degree, or overseas equivalent, in chemistry or a related discipline.
+A first or upper or lower second-class Honours degree, or overseas equivalent, in chemistry or a related discipline.

 English language requirements